AMICI-dev/AMICI/INSTALL.md

 #### Anaconda

-To use an Anaconda installation of python, proceeed as follows:
+To use an Anaconda installation of python, proceed as follows:

-Since Anaconda provides own versions of packages which might not work with amici, create a minimum virtual environment via:
+Since Anaconda provides own versions of some packages which might not work with amici (in particular the gcc compiler), create a minimal virtual environment via:

     conda create --name ENV_NAME pip python